BLavery/SAMD21-M0-Mini/README.md

   Serial1.println("Test Serial1");
 )
 ```
-"Serial" exists in software, but its pins PB22/PB23 are not available to us.
+The regular "Serial" exists in software, but its pins PB22/PB23 are not available to us.

 ## Adafruit's CircuitPython: